delta-exchange/trading-bots/README.md

 5. You can also run your strategy from pm2, add your bot configurations in `ecosystem.config.js`
 ```
-pm2 start ecosystem.config.js --only
+pm2 start ecosystem.config.js --only=MyBot
 ```

 ### How to customize

 1. Writing your own custom strategy is super easy.
 Just refer to `market_maker/custom_strategy.py`
-2. Once you define your custom_strategy, you can run it like
+3. Once you define your custom_strategy, add it in strategy runner.

 ```
 from market_maker.custom_strategy import CustomStrategy